 You know at least one self-made individual who stood out and made their skills known and appreciable, for example Nikola Tesla and Steve Jobs.
 Although self-learning was considered a great feat some time back, it is no longer as difficult as it once was.
 With huge amounts of free resources and access to hundreds of content sources and online courses, all you need is to put a judicious amount of time and energy into learning something new.

-If you are wondering what exactly is self-learning, here is the answer:
+If you are wondering what exactly self-learning is, here is the answer:

 Self-learning is anything you learn outside a classroom environment by yourself without a set curriculum or examinations.

-Besides the knowledge factor, self-learning also helps in developing your skill levels and enrich your experiences by practical applications.
+Besides the knowledge factor, self-learning also helps in developing your skill levels and enriching your experiences through practical applications.
 Here are some reasons why you should consider self-learning:

 - Self-learning helps you develop your problem solving skills.

 - Self-learning is stress free.
 There are no exams, no deadlines.
 Only pure satisfaction and curiosity being answered.